lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 Now that we have created our EOA, we are ready to create our first Universal Profile.

 Create a **new file**: `main.js`.

 It will contain all the main runtime script to create our Universal Profile.

 ### 3.1 - Import the wallet

-The first step is to setup web3.js to be connected to the [LUKSO L14 test network](https://blockscout.com/lukso/l14).
+We will start by importing our EOA in our main JS file, so that we can use it to deploy our Universal Profile.

-We will start by import our EOA, and use it to deploy our Universal Profile.
 To do so, import the private key previously created in **step 1**.

 ```javascript title="main.js"
 const Web3 = require('web3');